- To be familiar with different kinds of software and the purposes behind them

 This section reviews hardware, operating systems and programming languages–the bottom of the stack–which must be in place for any technology system to work.

 All software is run on some form of .
 The hardware is the individual components of a computer.
 Hardware is called that to distinguish it from software, which are the programs that run on a computer.

 In the same way that software can be open, the designs for hardware can be open as well.
-Open Source Hardware is an example of how a design can be open with the licensing that allows all kinds of editing and reuse, but the item itself still costs money to build or have.
-Open Source Hardware is built on the same founding concepts of open source hardware that the design is licensed so that the design can be studied, modified, and distributed .
+Open-source hardware is an example of how a design can be open with the licensing that allows all kinds of editing and reuse, but the item itself still costs money to build or have.
+Open-source hardware is built on the same founding concepts of open-source software that the design is licensed so that the design can be studied, modified, and distributed .

 The Operating System is the foundation of how software is run.
-It is the thing that connects the physical computer (Hardware) and the program (Software) so that they work together.
+It is the thing that connects the physical computer (hardware) and the program (software) so they work together.
 The operating system is a bit like the brainstem of the computer.
-In the same way that your brainstem controls the beating of your heart and the rate of your breathing, the Operating Systems control simple procedures like taking input from the keyboard or managing how data is treated.
+In the same way that your brainstem controls the beating of your heart and the rate of your breathing, the operating systems control simple procedures like taking input from the keyboard or managing how data is treated.

-There are free versions of Linux, but there are also pay for versions since the license allows for it to be used in both non-commercial and commercial distributions.
+There are free versions of Linux, but there are also paid versions since the license allows for it to be used in both non-commercial and commercial distributions.

 For libraries, it is important to note that Linux environments are completely different than Windows environments and most IT people are familiar with Windows, but it takes special knowledge to be familiar with Linux.
 OSS often runs on Linux operating systems, so if your library wants to run OSS software it will need to find or develop Linux operating system experts.
 You can, through self-study and experimentation, become that expert, but it will take time and dedication.
 The learning activities at the end of the chapter will help you get started down that path.